 The Unit for Community Engagement Research and Post Graduate Studies is responsible for the following:

 The University Staff Doctoral Programme in Community Development and Community Education

 The Department of Higher Education and Training offers staff through the University Staff Development Programme mentorship and exposure in community development for the duration of their PhD studies.
-The programme is a collaboration between four universities: the University of the Western Cape, University of Pretoria, University of Missouri and Rutgers University-Newark.
+The programme is a collaboration between four universities: the University of the Western Cape, the University of Pretoria, the University of Missouri and Rutgers University-Newark.
 The mentorship programme is funded by the Department of Higher Education and Training (DHET)’s University Capacity Development Programme (UCDP).
 Each student is paired with a faculty mentor from both a South African and US-based university.

 University of Pretoria students on the programme are:

 PhD topic: Improving undergraduate students’ inferential skills through a reading intervention dealing with expository texts